 Radioactive decay takes place when radionuclides undergo change from one nuclear state to another, or when a parent nucleus decays to give rise to a daughter nucleus with a different number of nucleons.
 Ionising radiation is emitted during decay.
 When interacting with matter, ionising radiation is capable of inducing changes in the atomic structure.
 There are several decay processes.
-The following section on the medicinal chemistry of radiopharmaceuticals will look at: Alpha decay, beta decay, positron emission, electron capture, and gamma decay.
+Alpha decay, beta decay, positron emission, electron capture, and gamma decay will be described.

 Alpha (α) Decay